pyorot/sspc/docs/gecko.md

 ```
 (I) is typically a button-press conditional, which is great because this means T or F will only execute while trigger buttons are pressed (and their results will remain when unpressed), so have no potential lag impact on gameplay.
 Likewise, the same condition toggles between applying T and F, so one button can toggle something.

-The key downside is that F cannot be run separately, only T then F. Fine if F overwrites the same values as T, but otherwise note side-effects and things that should be reverted.
+The key downside is that F cannot be run separately, only T then F. Fine if F overwrites the same values as T, but otherwise note side-effects and things set in T that should be reverted by F.

 **Note**: (I) can be replaced with multiple lines, interpreted as logical conjunction, w/o any change in the idiom.